Aramisbr/Aramisbr/README.md

 I'm an **aspiring Systems Developer** with a deep passion for technology and innovation, currently pursuing a degree in **Systems Analysis and Development**.

-Focused on **Backend and Full Stack development**, I'm currently building robust projects using **Python, Django/Flask**.
+Focused on **Backend/Full Stack development**, I'm currently building robust projects using **Python, Django/Flask**.
 I also have a keen interest in **Machine Learning and Automation**, always looking to apply these technologies to solve real-world problems and optimize processes.

 ---